tamirgz/reverse-engineering-reference-manual/README.md

   + R15 is the program counter (PC)
 * Only load/store instructions can access memory.
 All other instructions operate on registers
   + load/store instructions: LDR/STR, LDM/STM, and PUSH/POP
-* There are 3 forms of LDR/STR instructions
+* There are 4 forms of LDR/STR instructions
+  + LDR/STR Ra, [Rb].
+LDR loads the data at Rb to Ra.
+STR stores Ra to the location pointed to by Rb
   + LDR/STR Ra, [Rb, imm]
   + LDR/STR Ra, [Rb, Rc]
   + LDR/STR Ra, [Rb, Rc, barrel-shifter].
-Barrel shifter is performed on Rc, the immediate
+Barrel shifter is performed on Rc.
+The result is added to Rb, the base address
   + extra (pseudo-form): LDR Ra, ="address".
 This is not valid syntax, but is used by disassembler to make disassembly easier to read.
 Internally, what's actually executed is LDR Ra, [PC + imm]
 * There are 3 addressing modes for LDR/STR: offset, pre-indexed, post-indexed
-  + Offset: base register is never modified
+  + __Offset__: base register is never modified
+    * Form: LDR Rd, [Rn, offset]
-  + Pre-indexed: base register is updated with the memory address used in the reference operation
+  + __Pre-indexed__: base register is updated with the memory address used in the reference operation
+    * Form: LDR Rd, [Rn, offset]!
-  + Post-indexed: base register is used as the address to reference from and then updated with the offset
+  + __Post-indexed__: base register is used as the address to reference from and then updated with the offset
+    * Form: LDR Rd, [Rn], offset
-* LDM/STM loads/stores multiple words (32-bits), starting from a base address.
-Form: LDM/STM<-mode-> Rb[!], {register(s)}
+* LDM/STM loads/stores multiple words (32-bits), starting from a base address
+  * LDM Form: LDM<-mode-> Rb [!], {Registers}.
+LDM means load the data starting from Rb and loads it into Registers
+  * STM Form: STM<-mode-> Rb [!], {Registers}.
+STM means store the data in Registers into location starting from Rb
+    * Exclamation mark (!) means Rb should be updated to the final location after the LDM/STM operation
 * LDM/STM can use several types of stack:
   + Descending or ascending: descending means that the stack grows downward, from higher address to lower address.
 Ascending means that the stack grows upward
   + Full or empty: full means that the stack pointer points to the last item in the stack.
 Empty means that the stack pointer points to the next free space